mdmaruf641/care-point/README.md

 ## Described the below about this site:

-1. This is a hospital website.
+1. This is a front-end-based hospital website.
+2. This site has a login and register authentication system by firebase.
-2. This site has been created using React, JSX, react-bootstrap, Firebase, and Vanilla CSS.
+3. This site has been created using React, JSX, react-bootstrap, Firebase, and Vanilla CSS.
-3. Any user to know the details of service, he has to log in first.
+4. Any user to know the details of service, he has to log in first.
-4. If a user is not registered, he has to register first to know service details
+5. If a user is not registered, he has to register first to know service details
-5. With this site, users can take any information about this hospital.
+6. With this site, users can take any information about this hospital.